guidanoli/cptk/README.md

 ## Usage

-The user accesses the toolkit by calling the `cptk` script and passing it any of the available commands.
+The toolkit is accessed by the `cptk` script.
 Run `cptk --help` for usage information.

 ## Tests